 For example, there are 4 million people living in Athens, it is not pedestrian friendly – you take your life in your hands crossing the street, there are thieving Gypsies everywhere, and his country is as mixed up as the next (insert Trump conversation here.)
 He pointed out the local grocery, a couple of nearby places to eat, and demonstrated how to make Greek coffee – just like camp coffee!
 It was dark when we got to our pad, and a little overwhelmed, we stayed close to it – it’d be way too easy to get lost.

-My first impressions of Greece… well, Athens, was how well they speak English!
-Compared to France, there was little/no language barrier.
+My first impressions of Greece… well, Athens, was how well they speak English.
+Compared to France, there was little to no language barrier.

 Their kindness, and eagerness to engage the tourists, melted my heart.
 Enthusiastic to share their culture and food made me think we may just have another country of Labrador Retrievers 😉.